12 Best Shipping Container Homes Under $100K

 6. The Helm by Cargo Home – $81,500

-Up next, we have a beautiful home that you can actually stay in through Air BnB.
+Here, we have a beautiful shipping container cabin that you can actually stay in through Air BnB.
 Built by Cargo Homes in Texas, The Helm can accommodate up to six people, with two double bedrooms and a sofa bed.
-This shipping container house also has two bathrooms–pure luxury!
+This shipping container house also has two bathrooms–a luxury container box indeed!

 Inside, there is a spacious feel with a large, fully functioning galley kitchen.
 There’s also a living space slightly separated from the kitchen with a half wall.
 (That means that you can hide your washing up in the kitchen until later!)